 You can create your own libraries and, optionally, have them appear in the Library Browser.
-See Create a Custom Library.
+For more information, see Create a Custom Library.

 As you build a model, you can set parameters and properties on model elements.
 For example, you can set parameters and properties for blocks that affect how the block functions.
 You can also set properties on Stateflow® charts, signal lines, visual elements such as annotations, and on the model.